wolfgang-stefani/Highway-Path-Planning/README.md

 ## Description
 The car safely navigate around a virtual highway with other traffic that is driving +-10 MPH off the 50 MPH speed limit.
 The highway has 6 lanes total - 3 heading in each direction.
 Each lane is 4 m wide and the car should only ever be in one of the 3 lanes on the right-hand side.
 The path planner is provided the car's localization and sensor fusion data.
 There is also a sparse map list of waypoints around the highway.
 The car goes as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible.
 Other cars will try to change lanes too.
 The car avoids hitting other cars at all cost and is driving inside of the marked road lanes at all times, unless going from one lane to another.
 Also the car does not experience total acceleration over 10 m/s^2 and jerk that is greater than 10 m/s^3 so that humans feel comfortable inside the car.

+## Point Paths
-Point Paths: The path planner outputs a list of x and y global map coordinates.
+The path planner outputs a list of x and y global map coordinates.
 Each pair of x and y coordinates is a point, and all of the points together form a trajectory.
 The first waypoint has an s value of 0 because it is the starting point.

-#### The map of the highway is in data/highway_map.txt
-Each waypoint in the list contains  [x,y,s,dx,dy] values. x and y are the waypoint's map coordinate position, the s value is the distance along the road to get to that waypoint in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.
+The map of the highway is in `data/highway_map.txt` Each waypoint in the list contains  [x,y,s,dx,dy] values. x and y are the waypoint's map coordinate position, the s value is the distance along the road to get to that waypoint in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.

-The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.
+The highway's waypoints loop around.
+So the frenet s value, distance along the road, goes from 0 to 6945.554.

 ## Details